niekvdpas/dockerday_spark/README.md

 # dockerday_spark
-Repo to try out docker
+Repo to try out docker.
+See dockerfile